SylvainSenechal/simWorkNetlogo/README.md

 # simWorkNetlogo

+# files
 In the folder "code" there will be thematic code grouped together:
---- "setup.nls" containing all the variable declarations and default values
+- **setup.nls** containing all the variables declarations and default values.
----  "go.nls" presenting all the dynamic procedures of the simulations
+-  **go.nls** presenting all the dynamic procedures of the simulations.
+- **affichage.nls** control the GUI interface .
+- **measures.nls** declaration of the procedures and define the algorithms .
+- ** extend.nls** add procedures and algorithms for the extention part .

+# Nlogo Code
+There is 3 nlogo files :
+- **basic_model.nlogo** allows us  to have 2 main plot of question 1.4 and do differents test .
+- **beveridge.nlogo** allows us to have th ebeveridge plot .
+- **extend.nlogo** implementation of the extention part .